enviodev/docs/docs/overview-hypersync.md

 slug: /overview-hypersync
 ---

-HyperSync is the state of the art way to extract on-chain data to JSON, Arrow or Parquet.
+HyperSync is the state of the art way to extract on-chain data to JSON, Arrow or Parquet files.

 HyperIndex heavily relies on HyperSync in order to index more than 100x faster than traditional indexing tools.

-This API has been designed from the ground up to provide both speed and felxiblity.
+This API has been designed from the ground up to provide both speed and flexibility.

-The goal is that this API will be the defacto faster and most flexible way for you to extract any onchain data that you need.
+The goal is that this API will be the defacto way for you to extract any on-chain data that you need in a faster and more flexible way.

 > ### Disclaimer
 >